 These factors include age, skin’s elasticity, smoking history, nutrition level, and more.
 Mother nature is a very involved third party as well.

 3. What are the key things I can do before surgery to ensure a good experience?

-Our plastic surgeons mentioned this question as a favorite.
-It allows them to reiterate specific instructions, such as preparing for general or sedation anesthesia with anti-nausea measures on-hand, and more general instructions about which medications to suspend, when to stop consuming alcohol and smoking, and so on.
+We see this question as a favorite since it allows us to reiterate specific instructions, such as preparing for general or sedation anesthesia with anti-nausea measures on-hand, and more general instructions about which medications to suspend and when to stop consuming alcohol and smoking, and so on.

-4. During recovery, what should I be patients with, keep an eye on, or be alarmed about?
+4. During recovery, what should I be patient with, keep an eye on, or be alarmed about?

 5. What can I do to maximize and prolong my results?

-From advice about wearing a surgical bra after your procedure to investing in good quality bras for the long run; from protecting your face from the elements right after facelift surgery to wearing sunscreen every day, our plastic surgeons are glad to tell their patients everything they know about prolonging the effects of surgery.
+From advice about wearing a surgical bra after your procedure to investing in good quality bras for the long run; from protecting your face from the elements right after facelift surgery to wearing sunscreen every day, we are glad to tell our patients everything we know about prolonging the effects of surgery.

 *This blog is created and maintained for informational purposes only.
 The images present may not accurately reflect actual cases per individual.
 Individual cases are unique, and the descriptions and solutions will vary per patient.